 Hiring AI engineers starts with three things: defining the exact AI role you need (ML Engineer, LLM Specialist, or MLOps), sourcing from niche technical communities like GitHub and Kaggle instead of relying on LinkedIn alone, and moving fast with competitive compensation.
-The demand for AI talent far outstrips supply - the World Economic Forum's Future of Jobs Report 2025 projects AI/ML specialist roles will grow 82% by 2030, making these among the hardest technical positions to fill.
+AI talent demand far outstrips supply - the World Economic Forum’s Future of Jobs Report 2025 projects AI/ML specialist roles will grow 82% by 2030, making these the hardest technical positions to fill.

-This playbook gives recruiters a step-by-step framework for finding, evaluating, and closing AI engineering candidates.
-You'll get a role taxonomy, sourcing channel breakdown, compensation benchmarks, interview design guidance, and closing strategies - all built for the tightest talent market in tech.
+This playbook gives recruiters a step-by-step framework for how to hire AI engineers - from defining the exact role to sourcing channels, compensation benchmarks, interview design, and closing strategies.
+All built for the tightest talent market in tech.

 Why Are AI Engineers So Hard to Hire?

-Seventy-six percent of IT sector employers globally report difficulty finding skilled talent, according to ManpowerGroup's 2025 Talent Shortage Survey.
-For AI roles specifically, the challenge runs deeper.
-The qualified candidate pool hasn't kept pace with demand, and every major employer - from two-person startups to Fortune 500 companies - is competing for the same people.
+Seventy-six percent of IT sector employers globally report difficulty finding skilled talent, according to ManpowerGroup’s 2025 Talent Shortage Survey.
+AI roles present a deeper version of this challenge.
+The qualified candidate pool hasn’t kept pace with demand, and every major employer - from two-person startups to Fortune 500 companies - is competing for the same people.

 The U.S. Bureau of Labor Statistics projects data scientist employment will grow 34% from 2024 to 2034, making it the 4th-fastest-growing U.S. occupation.
 Computer and information research scientists are projected to grow 20% over the same period.
 These growth rates dwarf the average across all occupations.